KTZcode/minecraft-username-checker/README.md

 -  run `username_checker.py` or `experimental_username_checker.py` and it will output to `namelog.txt`.

 ### Other info:
 `experimental_username_checker.py` will require [Beautiful Soup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/) to run because it will scrape data (*True* availability and searches / month) from [namemc](https://namemc.com/), print it out, and write it in `namelog.txt`.
+It *is* slower but I recommend it when checking a large number of names.
 If you have any issues with the script please open an issue and I will try to get back as soon as possible.

 #### Resources:
 For finding words to check I recommend [this](https://github.com/dwyl/english-words) GitHub repository because there are a *TON* of words and they are already correctly formatted.